Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Results

-\textbf{Fake Scarcity} refers to the malicious strategy that the streamer deceives viewers about the high demand and limited availability of a product.
-It helps incite viewers' desirability of a product and increase the perceived value of a product~\cite{nodder2013evil,mittone2009scarcity}.
-Streamers used fake numbers to indicate the low stock of a certain product.
-They made viewers believe that a limited number of items were available.
+\textbf{Fake Scarcity} refers to streamers deceiving viewers about the high demand and limited availability of a product.
+Streamers used fake numbers to indicate the low stock of a certain product to make viewers believe that a limited number of items were available.
 It created an impression that viewers needed to make the purchase immediately.
+This strategy helps incite viewers' desirability for a product and increase the perceived value of the product~\cite{nodder2013evil,mittone2009scarcity}.
 For example, the streamer in VT19 warned that she had the last three blankets for viewers who would purchase in her channel.
-She said: ``You have to buy the bedclothes quickly to get the blanket, first come, first served.''
-However, it turned out the blanket was a defaulted gift, and everyone who purchased the bedclothes got a blanket for free. ``Three'' was a fake number to indicate the scarcity.
+She said: ``You have to buy the bedclothes quickly to get one blanket, first come, first served.''
+However, it turned out the blanket was a defaulted gift and everyone who purchased the bedclothes got a blanket for free.
+The channel displayed that more than three viewers bought the bedclothes and got the blankets but the streamer kept saying only three blankets were left. ``Three'' was a fake number to indicate the scarcity.

 Streamers also claimed that their products were easy to be sold out in their livestream channels.
 The fast sold-out reminder induced viewers to buy.
-But no evidence showed that their products were sold out fast after a while.
+But no evidence showed that their products sold out fast after a while.

-\textbf{Fake Urgency} is when a streamer tricks viewers that a sale or discount on a product will end soon or at a certain point in time in an attempt to speed up the viewer's decision and purchase.
+\textbf{Fake Urgency} occurred whenever a streamer tricked viewers into believing that a sale or discount would end soon or at a certain point in time in an attempt to speed up the viewer's decision to purchase.
 However, based on our analysis, the product selling or discount did not end as the streamer claimed.
-The Fake Urgency strategy was usually used with Fake Scarcity, taking advantage of viewers' scarcity bias and suggesting inaction would result in losing potential savings~\cite{aggarwal2003use}.
+The Fake Urgency strategy was usually used in tandem with Fake Scarcity, taking advantage of viewers' scarcity bias and suggesting inaction would result in them losing potential savings~\cite{aggarwal2003use}.

-\textbf{Fake Social Proof} refers to when the streamer verbally highlights fake positive information (e.g., positive comments, gifts, likes) sent by astroturfers, or provides fake testimonials for the product.
+\textbf{Fake Social Proof} refers to when the streamer verbally highlighted fake positive information (e.g., positive comments, gifts, likes) sent by astroturfers, or provided fake testimonials for a product.
 Astroturfers (called ``water army'' in Chinese) were usually paid by streamers and pretended to send positive information in livestream channels.
-It created an impression that the product was very popular and in high quality.
+These messages created the impression that the product was very popular or of high quality.